janhove/janhove.github.io/_posts/2015-02-26-explaining-key-concepts-using-permutation-tests.md

 While permutation tests can also be used when random sampling was used, they require a different sort of justification (see [Ernst 2004](http://projecteuclid.org/download/pdfview_1/euclid.ss/1113832732)).
 This is beyond the scope of this (already way too long) blog post, but it can be useful for driving home the point that drawing inferences about an effect in a sample and drawing inferences about an effect in a larger population require different kinds of justification.
-In plain terms, unless our participants were randomly sampled from a larger population -- and they rarely if ever are -- we are technically restricted to inferring whether an effect can be observed in the sample we've got.
+In plain and somewhat simplified terms, unless our participants were randomly sampled from a larger population -- and they rarely if ever are -- we are technically restricted to inferring whether an effect can be observed in the sample we've got.

 ### Conclusion
 All in all, I think there are a lot of important principles that a discussion of permutation tests can generate.